Cardinal Stritch University's response to COVID-19

 This web page will be utilized to keep the Cardinal Stritch University Community informed about the latest developments about the University's response to COVID-19 (coronavirus).
 Communications also will be emailed to students, faculty and staff.

-The Cardinal Stritch University campus is closed.
-This includes the walking paths.
 Only authorized Stritch personnel are permitted on the University's campus.

 Acting President Dr. Dan Scholz announced Stritch Unstopped, a plan that details the re-opening of the Stritch campus, on June 29, 2020.
 More details available at this link.